 A couple of weeks is a long time in the current reality we live in.
 Talks of easing lockdown in Asia, some parts of Europe and some US states led to oil price relief.
 The move back to more sensible levels is much better compared to -$40 per barrel seen a few weeks ago.
 To many, the easing of lockdown is a sure-fire signal that demand will pick up.
 Sooner or later energy firms might charge along yet again charging $80 per barrel.

 There are two key reasons why this will not be the case.
 Firstly, demand might not pick up to the levels markets expect.
 Recent stockpiles numbers showed that storage was running near capacity.
 This means it would take a near full rollback of lockdown measures to even begin to clear the backlog.

 The second is the Oracle of Omaha.
 The legendary American investor stated on the earnings call for his investment behemoth Berkshire Hathaway earlier this week.
 The company had dumped all of its US airlines stocks holdings with a stark warning that “the world has changed” for the aviation industry due to the COVID-19 outbreak.

 Buffett & airlines shares

-His comments sent shockwaves through not just the airline industry but the markets in general.
+His comments sent shockwaves through not just the airline stocks but the markets in general.
 It led to brief selling pressure on US stock indices, but maybe, more importantly, another move to the safe havens such as Gold and the Greenback as investors became reluctant to take on riskier assets.